GRINGOLOCO7/Eye_Traking/README.md

 #### Data Processing

+1. check perentage of the screen that was coverd by the _x_ and _y_ poits we looked at.

 1. clean data: sometimes the eyes are missjuged by air, nose or something in the background. **Delete those records**

 1. Normalize image sizes: All images have pixel dimention difference.
 We need to cut them to be the all the same pixels. (_fixed during data collection_)